How to Set Up a Cook Islands Trust

 Along with the trust deed, the settlor executes several ancillary documents.
 The affidavit of solvency confirms that the transfer will not render the settlor insolvent.
 The letter of wishes provides non-binding guidance to the trustee about distributions and administration.
 Any protector appointment documents are also executed at this stage.

-Trust deed drafting and execution typically takes one to two weeks if there are no significant disagreements between counsel and the trustee about the deed’s terms.
+Trust deed drafting and execution typically takes one to two weeks if there are no disagreements between counsel and the trustee about the deed’s terms.

-Stage Four: Trust Registration
+Trust Registration

 The registration itself is administrative and typically completed within a few business days once all documents are in order.
 The trustee receives a certificate of registration confirming the trust’s existence and the date of its establishment.

-Stage Five: Entity Formation
+Entity Formation

 Entity formation usually takes one to two weeks depending on the jurisdiction and the registered agent’s processing time.

-Stage Six: Account Opening and Funding
+Account Opening and Funding

-Offshore banks have become increasingly rigorous in their onboarding procedures over the past decade.
+Offshore banks have become increasingly rigorous in their onboarding over the past decade.
 Institutions that once opened accounts in days now routinely take four to six weeks, and some take longer.
 Delays are common when the bank’s compliance department requests information the settlor has already provided to the trustee but in a different format, or when the bank requires additional documentation not previously gathered.

 Once accounts are open, assets are transferred into the structure.
-For liquid assets (cash and publicly traded securities), this involves wire transfers and brokerage account transfers.
-Funding a Cook Islands trust with other asset types—including bank accounts, stocks and investments, real estate, and LLC interests—requires additional steps specific to each asset class.
+For liquid assets—cash and publicly traded securities—this involves wire transfers and brokerage account transfers.
+Funding a Cook Islands trust with other asset types, including bank accounts, stocks and investments, real estate, and LLC interests, requires additional steps specific to each asset class.

-Account opening and funding is the most variable stage.
 A straightforward structure with one offshore bank account funded by a wire transfer can be completed in two to four weeks.
 Structures involving multiple accounts, brokerage transfers, or non-liquid assets can take two months or longer.

-The total time from initial consultation to funded trust depends primarily on three factors: how quickly the settlor provides complete documentation, whether the trustee’s due diligence review raises issues, and how long the chosen bank takes to open accounts.
+The total time from initial consultation to funded trust depends primarily on three variables: how quickly the settlor provides complete documentation, whether the trustee’s due diligence review raises issues, and how long the chosen bank takes to open accounts.

 The legal work—planning, drafting, and execution—rarely causes delays.
 Attorneys can typically complete their portion within two to three weeks.
 The trustee’s compliance review adds one to three weeks depending on the completeness of the application.
 Banking adds another two to six weeks.

 A settlor with organized financial records, straightforward source of funds, and no complicating factors can expect the entire process to take four to six weeks.
 Settlors with complex asset profiles, multiple accounts, or documentation that requires supplemental explanation should plan for eight to twelve weeks.
-The cost of establishing a Cook Islands trust corresponds roughly to this complexity: simpler structures cost less and move faster, while complex structures require more attorney and trustee time at each stage.

 Gideon Alper